The Research

 • To reinforce ongoing advocacy efforts by undertaking regular province-wide efforts to gather, prioritize, and articulate perspectives of the business community on core economic and policy issues of relevance to municipal and provincial government leaders; and

-• To make the research findings available to individual Chambers of Commerce.
+• Make the research available to individual Chambers for their own use with local municipalities.

 Key Findings